shotgunsoftware/developer.shotgunsoftware.com/docs/en/offerings/spc/setup/s3_bucket.md

 {% include info title="Disclaimer" content="The client is solely responsible to secure his S3 bucket, and the integrity of your data will be at risk without it.
 We very strongly recommend [securing your S3 bucket properly](https://aws.amazon.com/premiumsupport/knowledge-center/secure-s3-resources/)." %}

+## AWS CloudFormation template

+It's possible to start from the [Private S3 bucket AWS CloudFormation template](https://github.com/shotgunsoftware/shotgun-vpc/blob/master/sg-private-s3-bucket.yml) and customize it for your needs for a faster deployment.

 ## Steps

 * Create your S3 bucket in your selected region.